-The simple setup of aileron differential on rc airplanes can cause some confusion for beginners to the hobby who have heard the term but don't fully understand if, or why, they might need it.
+The simple setup of aileron differential on rc airplanes can cause some confusion for beginners to the hobby, who may have heard the term but don't fully understand if, or why, they might need it.

 The reason why ailerons are sometimes set up this way is to counteract any adverse yaw when the airplane is in a banked turn.

 Adverse yaw is the term used when the nose of the plane isn't quite pointing in the direction it should be pointing in, as the plane turns.
 Visually, the plane looks like it's actually turning away from the direction of the turn.

 A more visually obvious sign of adverse yaw is the tail end of the plane dropping during the turn.

 This adverse yaw occurs because a downward deflected aileron (i.e. the aileron on the outer wing during the turn) causes more drag than the upward deflected aileron, and this drag tries to pull the airplane out of the turn.

 For example, if the plane is in a banked turn to the right, there's increased drag on the left hand wing (because of the down aileron) which causes an unwanted yaw to the left.